ajh123/blog/src/content/posts/increasing-context-size-of-docker-model-runner.md

 Don't be fooled by the lack of command output - if it is silent then it has worked!
 You have successfully changed the default context size of the `smollm3` model to 8192 tokens.

-The best part, unlike `cagent`, which only initiates temporary sessions, and Compose, which defines per-project settings, `docker-model` talks directly to the Model Runner daemon’s persistent configuration.
+The best part is that, unlike `cagent`, which only initiates temporary sessions, and Compose, which defines per-project settings, `docker-model` talks directly to the Model Runner daemon’s persistent configuration.

 ## Conclusion